ursatile/css4eng/208-exercise-typesetting-a-festival-poster.md

 {% iframe festival.html %}

 So, let's fix it up.
+First, let's add a few normalize styles - these will set everything to use `border-box` sizing, and remove any margins and padding from the `html` and `body` elements.

-First, we'll give it some layout.
+{% example festival-01-normalized.html elements="style" %}